 The Different Types of Brain AVMs

 The term AVM is usually used to refer to any blood vessel malformation involving the brain or its surrounding structures, but it’s actually a blanket term.
 From a medical perspective, there are many different types of AVM, each affecting a different part of the brain and coming with its own unique set of symptoms and treatment options.

-- True arteriovenous malformation (AVM).This is the most common brain vascular malformation.
-It consists of a tangle of abnormal vessels connecting arteries and veins with no normal intervening brain tissue.
+- True Arteriovenous Malformation: The most common brain vascular malformation, this forms from a tangle of abnormal blood vessels that connect arteries and veins without normal brain tissue between them.

-- Hemangioma.These are abnormal blood vessel structures usually found at the surface of the brain and on the skin or facial structures.
-These represent large and abnormal pockets of blood within normal tissue planes of the body.
+- Hemangioma: Usually occurring on the surface of the brain or on the skin or facial structures, these form as large pockets of blood within normal tissue in the body.

 - Dural Fistula: Dural fistulas occur within the “dura mater,” the hard outer covering of the brain that lies beneath the skull.
 Dural fistulas involve only abnormal connections between blood vessels in the dura mater, but they may take any one of three forms:

 - Dural Carotid Cavernous Sinus Fistula: This form occurs behind the eye, often causing symptoms from diverting blood away from the eye.
 Patients commonly experience swelling of the eyes, vision loss, redness, or congestion, and they may sometimes hear a “swishing” noise.

 - Transverse Sigmoid Sinus Dural Fistula: This type occurs behind the ear, often causing patients to hear a continuous noise (bruit) that occurs with each heartbeat.
 In addition, patients may experience a sensation of pain behind the ear, headaches, or neck pain.